tribbloid/spookystuff/IssueTracker.md

 in pipeline mode, how to automate the test that depends on API/OAuth Key, while prevent the key from being compromised?

+improve directory XML formatting

+merge MIME typecast into Page's API, and configure parsing of csv into it

+merge into trunk/engine branch